Frequently Asked Questions

 The area near Picolo is a densely populated residential area.
 We would recommend wherever possible that you take public transport or walk to the building.
 There is some parking available outside the centre but this is suitable for pickup and drop off only and could not be used for all day parking.

-Parking is very difficult near Parson's Green but metered parking is available within a ten minute walk.
-For dropoffs at Fulham Palace Gardens there is metered parking on Bishop's Avenue, SW6 and it's usually quite easy to find a space here!
+For drop offs at Rocks Lane Tennis Pavilion or Fulham Palace Gardens there is metered parking on Bishop's Avenue, SW6 and it's usually quite easy to find a space here!

 How will my children be transported to the forest site?